Admissions

 Campus Visits

 There's no better way to discover whether Whitworth is the right place for you than to experience campus for yourself.
-Visitors have the opportunity to tour the campus, sit in on classes, attend an admissions/financial aid presentation, spend a night in a residence hall, and connect with faculty, students and coaches.
-Whitworth offers a variety of one-day, overnight and virtual visit options; learn more about visiting campus and register for your visit at www.whitworth.edu/visit.
+Visitors have the opportunity to tour the campus, sit in on classes, attend an admissions/financial aid presentation, and connect with faculty, students and coaches.
+Whitworth offers a variety of visit options; learn more about visiting campus and register for your visit at www.whitworth.edu/visit.